mdjahan/FoRDM/README.md

 ---

 ### **fordm_analysis_regret()**
-Conducts a regret-based (Regret Type 2) multi-objective robustness analysis.
+Conducts a regret-based (Regret Type 2) Many-Objective robustness analysis.
 Aggregates objectives across time (with discounting), computes regrets for each SOW and management and selects robust representative SOWs.
 Produces Pareto fronts (real and normalized) and identifies the optimal robust management.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.